Find out which countries are welcoming US tourists back – KION546

 US passport holders have more international travel options now than at any point during the Covid-19 pandemic.

-Total US cases have passed the 34.1 million mark since the pandemic started.
-After a promising spring and early summer of declining cases, new dark clouds appear on the horizon.
+Total US cases are around the 36 million mark since the pandemic started.
+After a promising spring and early summer of declining cases in 2021, new dark clouds have appeared on the horizon.

-The Delta variant grows more concerning by the day.
-Some nations, such as Indonesia, are overwhelmed by Covid.
-And the vaccination rate lags significantly in some US states, creating pockets of surging cases.
+The Delta variant grows more concerning by the week.
+Some nations are overwhelmed by Covid cases.
+And vaccination rates lag significantly in some US states.

-Still, more of Europe has been opening up this summer to US leisure travelers, especially the fully vaccinated.
-And soon Canada will join the list.
+Still, more of Europe opened up this summer to US leisure travelers, especially the fully vaccinated.
+And Canada joined the list on August 9.

 In the end, it’s up to you to decide whether travel to international destinations is a good idea.
 The health risks are obvious if you’re not fully vaccinated.
 Nations might change their rules at any time.
 You may have to adhere to strict curfews and mask mandates.
 Violations could involve big fines and even jail time.

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.